jayhickey/MarkdownifyInstagram/README.md

 # Markdownify Instagram

-Markdownify Instagram pairs with an [IFTTT](http://ifttt.com) recipe to automatically create an embedded Instagram markdown post.
+Markdownify Instagram pairs with an [IFTTT Recipe](http://ifttt.com/recipes/49883) to automatically create an embedded Instagram markdown post.

 The Instagram post can also be downloaded to a local path on your server for embedding—so you don't have to rely on Instagram for hosting.